-Mindfulness has been an aspect of many religious and meditative practices, but that does not mean it has to be practiced as part of a religion.
+Mindfulness has been an aspect of many religious and meditative practices for generations, but that does not mean it has to be practiced as part of a religion.

 While there are different types of mindful practices, the underlying principle is moment-by-moment, intentional, hovering conscious awareness of one’s experience, without judgment.
 It may be helpful to think of this as Mind & Heart-fulness.

 For a great summary about Mindfulness, visit Ted Talks and watch Dr, Shauna Shapiro present on the Power of Mindfulness.
 She has been studying it since 1999.
-Other experts in this are: Jon Kabat Zinn, Jack Kornfield, Tara Brach.
+Other experts in this are: Jon Kabat Zinn, Jack Kornfield, Tara Brach, and Kristin Neff.

 For a life you value; Minds Transforming Lives.